slushie0/qolify/README.md

 -Coordinate directions

+-Connected textures

 -Banners don't lose resolution when on shields

--Clock and compass show up in HUD if in inventory

--Connected textures

--Sheep keep their colors when sheared

 -Whatever is popular request!